 The entropy is directly related to the uncertainty of the according {RV}.
 For a multivariate Gaussian {RV} $\mathcal{N}\left(\vm{m}_\vm{p}, \vm{C}_\vm{p}\right)$ this means that the entropy is directly related to the covariance matrix $\vm{C}_\vm{p}$, yielding

 where $\det(\cdot)$ defines the determinant of a matrix.
-The connection to information one could see in the determinate of the covariance matrix $\vm{C}_\vm{p}$, which is a measure of the ``volume'' of the {RV} $\vm{p}$.
+The determinate of the covariance matrix $\vm{C}_\vm{p}$ is a measure of the ``volume'' of uncertainty of $\vm{p}$.
 The more compact the volume is, the smaller is the entropy $h(\vm{p})$ and consequently the more informative is the distribution $p(\vm{p})$.